sudarshan2401/tp/docs/UserGuide.md

 **Examples**
 * `unmark /s 2 /c CS2103T` : Marks the 2nd student in your class CS2103T as absent.
-* `unmark /s 4 /c CS2102` : Marks the 4th student in your class CS2103T as absent.
+* `unmark /s 4 /c CS2102` : Marks the 4th student in your class CS2102 as absent.

 **Sample Usage**

-1. Assuming you want to mark the 2nd student in your class CS2103T.
+1. If you want to mark the 2nd student in your class CS2103T, which is positioned at index 1 in your class list, as absent.
 2. Enter the following commands:
 ```
 view /c 1